chadfawcett/mailhound/README.md

-# NodeMailForm
+# mailhound

-NodeMailForm is a simple server side script for receiving form posts and emailing the form values to an email address linked to a secret key.
+Mailhound is a simple server side script for receiving form posts and emailing the form values to an email address linked to a secret key.

 ## Installation